NativeScript/plugins/packages/contacts/README.md

 <uses-permission android:name="android.permission.GLOBAL_SEARCH" />
 ```

-Then, to request for the permission, you can call the `requestPermissions()` method from the []() plugin.
+Then, to request for the permissions, you can call the `requestPermissions()` method from the `nativescript-permissions` plugin.
-You also need to make sure to request the permissions everytime you perform the operation itself (e.g. using the nativescript-permissions plugin):

 ```ts
 import { Contact } from '@nativescript/contacts';